fitowashere/holbertonschool-cyber_security/cybersecurity_basics/0x00_introduction_cybersecurity/README.md

 3. RSA SSH Key Generator
     - File: 3-ssh_keygen.sh
     Create a Bash script that generates an RSA SSH key pair.
-    Requirements:
+    ### Requirements:

     - Key size should be 4096 bits
-    Should use OpenSSH
+    - Should use OpenSSH
-    Keys should be generated in the default SSH directory (~/.ssh/)
+    - Should accept key file path as an argument
+    - Uses the -N "" flag for empty passphrase

 ### Example:
 ```